Bring Your Own Device

 This program allows students to use their own devices, giving greater freedom of choice for students and families, while providing accessibility to DCDS email and file storage, and effectively transform a wide variety of devices into tools used to facilitate student learning.

-The school requires the device have at least a 7" screen and include a keyboard (either touch screen or physical).
+The school requires the device supports 5GHz Wifi, has at least a 7" screen and includes a keyboard (either touch screen or physical).
 Examples of acceptable devices are Microsoft Windows based laptops, Apple laptops and Chromebooks.

 If you already have a compatible computing device, setup is very simple.